onecloudemoji/onecloudemoji.github.io/_posts/2020-12-18-ps2-graphics.md

 ![A](/assets/images/ps2/A.png)
 ![B](/assets/images/ps2/B.png)

 Looks pretty damn good.
-You know how to install an emu and get your bios, so lets just get to how configured this.
+You know how to install an emu and get your bios, so let’s just get to how configured this.

 ![config](/assets/images/ps2/config.png)